Carson Meyer

-Carson Meyer (born August 18, 1997) is an American professional ice hockey right winger for the Cleveland Monsters of the American Hockey League (AHL) as a prospect to the Columbus Blue Jackets of the National Hockey League (NHL).
-The Blue Jackets selected him in the sixth round, 179th overall, of the 2017 NHL Entry Draft.
+Carson Meyer (born August 18, 1997) is an American professional ice hockey right winger for the Rochester Americans of the American Hockey League (AHL) while under contract to the Buffalo Sabres of the National Hockey League (NHL).
+The Columbus Blue Jackets selected him in the sixth round, 179th overall, of the 2017 NHL entry draft.
 He previously played college ice hockey for the Miami RedHawks and Ohio State Buckeyes.

 Early life

 Meyer was born on August 18, 1997, in Powell, Ohio, to Todd and Holly Meyer.
 When he was three years old, the Columbus Blue Jackets joined the National Hockey League (NHL), which inspired Meyer to pick up ice hockey.
 He played one season of lacrosse at Olentangy Liberty High School but quit the sport to focus on hockey.
 Beginning at the age of 14, Meyer played in the Tier 1 Elite Hockey League for the Ohio AAA Blue Jackets.
 Playing on a forward line with future NHL players Jack Roslovic and Kole Sherwood, Meyer scored 21 goals and recorded 30 assists for a total of 51 points in 32 games during the 2014–15 season.
 In 2010, Meyer participated in the Quebec International Pee-Wee Hockey Tournament with the AAA Blue Jackets.

 After completing his final season of Tier 1 ice hockey with the AAA Blue Jackets, Meyer joined the Tri-City Storm of the United States Hockey League for two games at the end of the 2014–15 season.
 He then scored 32 goals and 51 points with the Storm during the 2015–16 season, adding an additional five goals and 11 points in 11 postseason games to help his team win the Clark Cup.
 In 2016, Meyer and Wade Allison of the Storm were selected to play in the USHL/NHL Top Prospects Game.
 In two USHL seasons, Meyer had 32 goals, 20 assists, 52 points, and 47 penalty minutes in 58 appearances.